hgeddon/DomusTech-LEDStrip-APA102-ESP8266-MQTT/README.md

 The default speed for the effects is hard coded and is set when the light is first turned on.
 When changing between effects, the previously used transition speed will take over.
 If the effects don't look great, play around with the slider to adjust the transition speed (AKA the effect's animation speed).

-#### OTA Uploading
-This code also supports remote uploading to the ESP8266 using Arduino's OTA library.
-To utilize this, you'll need to first upload the sketch using the traditional USB method.
-However, if you need to update your code after that, your WIFI-connected ESP chip should show up as an option under Tools -> Port -> Porch at your.ip.address.xxx.
-More information on OTA uploading can be found [here](http://esp8266.github.io/Arduino/versions/2.0.0/doc/ota_updates/ota_updates.html).
-Note: You cannot access the serial monitor over WIFI at this point.

 #### Parts List
 - APA102 led strip
 - NodeMCU